n8thanael/catalog_interpreter/README.txt

 Catalog Interpreter ·•» v.1.4
 5.)
 Eventually to create an XML output of sometype

+How to use:
+1.)
+Transform word document text into plain text by copy/pasting or whatever 2.)
+Paste this first into the interpreter: when it is in default ([X] Interpret Courses, [X] AGS ) ACC2020	Accounting I	3
+The double-entry system of bookkeeping and the basic accounting cycle, including communicating financial information according to generally accepted accounting principles.
+Prerequisite: MAT1250 or higher
+ACC2050	Accounting Information Systems	3
+Implementation and management of automated accounting systems, with an emphasis on internal controls and information accuracy.
+Prerequisite: ACC2020
+ACC2300	Individual Income Taxation	3
+Federal tax laws and their impact on individuals, estates, and trusts, including tax return preparation.
+ACC2460	Accounting Software Applications	3
+This hands-on course introduces students to the use of computerized accounting software for a small business.
+Topics include setting up a new company, creating a chart of accounts, recording banking, customer, and vendor transactions, using inventory, recording payroll, making adjusting entries, and generating financial statements and management reports.
+Prerequisite: ACC2020
+ACC2620	Accounting for Managers	3
+This course introduces students to the accounting concepts and procedures used by managers to make strategic business and financial decisions in a company.
+The course has two components: financial accounting and managerial accounting.
+Throughout the course, an emphasis will be placed on the ethical issues involved in preparing, analyzing, and using accounting information in managerial decision-making and performance evaluation.
+3.)
+You'll see the courses are processed without errors and you can inspect them 4.)
+Toggle ([ ] Interpret Courses, and [X] Interpret Programs & Merge) 5.)
+Paste this in next:
+AA in Business
+The Associate of Arts in Business equips students with basic skills in essential business areas.
+The integration of a Christian worldview ensures that the education is morally and ethically grounded.
+Objectives:
+•	Explain how the four functions of management can be addressed through the Christian worldview.
+•	Discuss market segmentation and targeting using the 7 P’s (product, price, place, promotion, packaging, positioning, and people) of marketing.
+•	Illustrate data used by decision-makers in today’s business environments.
+•	Develop the entrepreneurial decision-making process from research to business plan creation.
+MAJOR	27 Hours
+ACC2020	Accounting I	3
+ACC2050	Accounting Information Systems	3
+BUS2070	Macroeconomics	3
+ACC2300	Individual Income Taxation	3
+ACC2460	Accounting Software Applications	3
+ACC2620	Accounting for Managers	3
+Electives in ACC, BUS, FIN, LDR, or MKT 	3
+Anything else that needs to go  	3
+*You can put additional text in various forms as needed in many different ways.
+6.)
+Press the button: Interpret Programs & Merge
+7.)
+You'll notice it discovers which courses match and which don't.
+It also Separates the data when it sees 'MAJOR\t27 Hours' as well as creates HTML for various headings and bootstrap-capable dropdowns.
+8.)
+This project could use lots more documentation, but IDK if anyone else will ever use it - I think I'll "bake" it into the most current Python/Django as an application that helps the Database information get processed.

 >>>>>  Processing Processes
 Functionality:  -  Begin in scripts.js